adabadadudu/-adabadadudu/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 Pashmak
 - 🌱 I’m currently learning ...
-Kivy , C
+C
 - 👯 I’m looking to collaborate on ... a Tech company better in google
 - 🤔 I’m looking for help with ...
 Pashmak
 - 💬 Ask me about ...
 Anything I can answer